isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 <a name="q65">**65.
 What is the formula for determining the instalment payments?**</a><a href="#a65" title="Return to top">↩</a>

 *	The formula for determining the instalment payments can be found under Regulation 40 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020.
+Please refer to the [online repayment schedule calculator](/files/rentalreliefframework/Online_Repayment_Schedule_Calculator.xlsx) for help with instalment computation.

 <a name="q66">**66.
 Can the tenant-occupier’s security deposit be used to offset other rental arrears?**</a><a href="#a66" title="Return to top">↩</a>